Media Release re the Outeniqua Choo Tjoe

 It is only now we've lost something we've always taken for granted, that we realise how much it meant to us!
 The Outeniqua Choo Tjoe is sorely missed by lovers of historic train journeys here and abroad.

 It ran this route for nigh on 78 years and became a vital part of the Garden Route's heritage making a considerable contribution to Cape Tourism.
 In its last years it transported over 100 000 passengers a year, most of them being foreign tourists.

-Despite rumours and rumblings the railway line continues to deteriorate and the costs to repair it rise by millions each year that passes leaving it neglected.
+Despite rumours and rumblings the railway line has been left to deteriorate and the costs to repair it rise by millions each year that passes where nothing is done.
 Loyal supporters have even created a ”Save the Outeniqua Tchoo Tjoe” Facebook page to champion their cause!
 Since late 2006, the train has run between George and Mossel Bay but Transnet, terminated that service 17 Sep 2010, saying its not part of their core business.